Logic vs Emotions.

-It can make a loud clear difference between performance or failure.
+Logic vs emotions matters.
+It can make a loud clear difference between performance and failure.

 Emotions are shortcuts built by the brain because naturally, we don’t really have the time to draw up a list while standing in the aisle of a grocery store, instead, we allow our emotions to take over and guide the process.

 In other words, emotions are the first step in the decision-making process.
-But they aren’t the last one!
+But they aren’t the last ones!

 Logic comes in when you rationalize the decision that you want to make.
 An example would be reaching for the same brand of kitchen towel as your mum used to buy.
 So subconsciously you will make that decision because that brand of kitchen towel worked well for your mum.